GARDENING IS THE BEST MEDICINE

 She is a very gifted, artistic person and has created a restful and beautiful, home and garden.
 Not only that but she also does many arts and crafts.
 This delighted me as I blog on all things Art – yes, even the Art of Living.

-Joy graciously showed us the lovely clothes she had painted, and not only that she explained exactly how she painted them to get the effect she did.
+Joy graciously showed us the lovely cloths she had painted, and not only that she explained exactly how she painted them to get the effect she did.
 Very interesting and something for me to try at a later stage.

 The ladies have a thriving Craft Group going in Port Alfred which is a great way to build friendships with like-minded people.